davidjoelhall/davidjoelhall.github.io/_posts/2019-05-11-where-do-things-go.markdown

 - Memories - Day One
 - Pictures - Photos

 Here is where things get a bit messy.
 All pictures taken end up in Photos as they're all stored to the Camera Roll.
-However, some photos are for a task, some are pieces of reference information, some area sparks of an idea, and some are milestones.
+However, some photos are for a task, some are pieces of reference information, some are sparks of an idea, and some are milestones.

 How do the streams cross?